acmcsufoss/acm-server/docs/Nix/Packaging.md

 }
 ```

+### Writing `service.nix`

-When making a Nix service option, we will want to declare the options that we
+When writing a Nix service option, we will want to declare the options that we
 want to expose to the user.
 This is done by setting a new attribute set inside
 `options`.